NordicESMhub/OsloCTM3/README.md

 > cd OsloCTM3

----
+### 1. Fork

-1. If you are NOT planning to change code, aka development, "fork" from master on git-hub (online in your browser).
+If you are NOT planning to change code, aka development, "fork" from master on git-hub (online in your browser).
 Clone your fork: